Yeshwanthraj-CIT/Basic-coding-problems/README.md

 # Basic-coding-problems
-This repository is created to share the basic coding projects that I would have done.
+This repository is created to share the basic coding projects that I had done.